slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 Let's include subfolders in case later we'll be using more than one serverless function.

-Let's also use the fact that Netlify can install packages during its build process and in the `subscribe` folder run:
+Let's also use the fact that Netlify can install packages during its build process and in the `subscribe` folder initiate package.json:

 ```bash
 npm init -y